bdaly101/AI-SQL-Dev/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and contribution guidelines.
+We welcome contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.

+Issues and pull requests are appreciated.

 ## Dependencies